Margot Gore

-Margaret Wyndham Gore MBE (24 January 1913 – 20 August 1993), known as Margot Gore, was a leading British airwoman and osteopath.
+Margaret Wyndham Gore MBE (24 January 1913 – 20 August 1993), known as Margot Gore, was a leading British aviator and osteopath.
 She was appointed MBE for her service as a commander in the Air Transport Auxiliary.
 She may be the first woman to pilot a Boeing B-17 Flying Fortress.
 After the war she trained to be an osteopath rising to teach and then sit on the board of the British School of Osteopathy.

 Early life

 Gore was born in Worthing in 1913, and her loves were medicine and flying.
 Her family moved to Ireland, where she spent her childhood running free with the local hunt and obtaining little formal education.
 A family maid secretly took her to view Michael Collins' body when he was laid out.
 When she was sixteen her family moved back to England, and at Bedford High School for Girls she realised her lack of qualifications.